dlsucomet/AnimoSched/README.md

 ## Installation

-`pip install django djangorestframework django-cors-headers`
+`pip install django djangorestframework django-cors-headers django-rest-auth`

 Then go to the frontend directory to install react dependencies: